-If you're looking for the best ETFs to buy, a good place to begin is with the largest ETFs as measured by assets under management.
-Unlike their mutual fund cousins, exchange-traded funds (ETFs) that have the highest amount of money invested in them can have advantages over ETFs that have lower assets under management.
+If you're looking for the best ETFs to buy, an excellent place to begin is with the largest ETFs measured by assets under management.
+Unlike their mutual fund cousins, exchange-traded funds (ETFs) with the highest amount of money invested in them can have advantages over ETFs with lower assets under management.